lolyu/aoi/books/asio/chapter01_core_concepts_and_functionalities/event_driven_architecture.md

         * calls the asynchronous even demultiplexer to dequeue events and dispatch the completion handler associated with this event
         * this abstraction is represented by `io_service` class

+## reactor vs proactor
+* reactor: works in nonblocking synchronous mode, detects the readiness of I/O
+    * users needs to take care of the I/O
+* proactor: works in asynchronous mode, detects the finish of I/O
+    * the user doesn't need to take care of the I/O

 ## references
 * http://www.diranieh.com/DP/POSA_Reactor.htm